solar-san/financial-dataviz/README.md

 ---

 ## Summary

-Studies, exercises, programs to visualize financial data with python + Plotly
+> Studies, exercises, programs to visualize financial data with python + Plotly

+- Dealing with real world-data and visualization tasks
+- From simple scenarios to complex, multi-layered figures and charts

 ---